MARN-5895/Website/assignments/01/README.md

 jupyterlab_pygments       0.1.2              pyh9f0ad1d_0    conda-forge
 jupyterlab_server         2.7.2              pyhd8ed1ab_0    conda-forge
 ```
+To list all packages installed in the environment, simply do `conda list`.

 ## Extra: Adding packages to the environments (no action needed now)